 A "bonus", though a good program in its own right, is included: Dogfight II.
 It is found and run from within the Diversi-COPY main menu.
-This is an arcade-style shoot-'em-up where you battle for control of the skies. paddles, Use keyboard, joystick, Joyport-adapted Atari controllers.
-Play easy/hard. options include one/two/multi-player team play, etc. instructions are available on-screen from the program, or you can use those in the textfile DOGFIGHT.TEXT (they're the same).
+This is an arcade-style shoot-'em-up where you battle for control of the skies. keyboard, paddles, joystick, Joyport-adapted Atari controllers.
+Play options include easy/hard, one/two/multi-player team play, etc. Full instructions are available on-screen from the program. or you can use those in the textfile DOGFIGHT.
+TEXT (they're the same).